apache/ozone-site/content/community.md

 If you would like to join the Ozone Slack Channel, please use this link to get self-invited  https://s.apache.org/slack-invite and join the **#ozone** channel.

+## GitHub Discussions

+[GitHub Discussions](https://github.com/apache/ozone/discussions) is an alternative to Slack and only needs a GitHub account to interact with the community.

 ## Ozone Community Calls

 Please refer to [this page](https://cwiki.apache.org/confluence/display/OZONE/Ozone+Community+Calls) to get more information.